jupyterhub/the-littlest-jupyterhub/docs/install/jetstream.md

 - Make sure ports 80 and 443 are open in your Jetstream security group (they are open by default for new projects; adjust only if you customized network policies).
 - If you later attach a custom domain, add it with another `add-item` command and reload the proxy again.
+- If `https.letsencrypt.domains` is missing from `sudo tljh-config show`, run the `add-item` command again, verify it appears, then reload the proxy.

 ## Step 4: Log in as the administrative user and set a password